fff-rs/juice/README.md

 * __Parallelizing Performance__<br/>
 Collenchyma makes it easy to parallelize computations on your machine, putting all the available cores of your CPUs/GPUs to use.
-Collenchyma also provides optimized operations for the most popular operations, such as BLAS, that you can use right away to speed up your application.
+Collenchyma also provides optimized operations, through Plugins, for popular libraries, such as BLAS, that you can use right away to speed up your application.
-Highly-optimized computation libraries like open-BLAS and cuDNN can be dropped in.

 * __Easily Extensible__<br/>
-Writing custom operations for GPU execution becomes easier with Collenchyma, as it already takes care of Framework peculiarities, memory management and other overhead.
-Therefore extending the Backend becomes a straight-forward process of defining the kernels and mounting them on the Backend.
+Writing custom operations for GPU execution becomes easy with Collenchyma, as it already takes care of Framework peculiarities, memory management and other overhead.
+Collenchyma provides Plugins (see examples below), that you can use to extend the Collenchyma backend with your own, business-specific operations.

 * __Butter-smooth Builds__<br/>
 As Collenchyma does not require the installation of various frameworks and